 Constellation Energy is based in Baltimore, while the other four are based in Bethesda.

-Maryland had an unemployment rate of 7.4 percent in July 2011, well below the 9.1 percent for the nation, according to the Maryland Department of Labor, Licensing and Regulation (DLLR), and the rate has remained relatively stable over the past few years.
+Maryland had an unemployment rate of 5.4 percent in March 2015, slightly below the 5.5 percent for the nation, according to the Maryland Department of Labor, Licensing and Regulation (DLLR), and the rate has remained relatively stable over the past few years.
 Employment is up in many private sectors, including professional and business services, leisure and hospitality.

 Maryland has been and continues to be a vital leader in distance education.
 In 1997, the University of Maryland University College pledged a commitment to make online education accessible to all students in the Maryland college system.
 Within five years, the number of distance learning courses offered by Maryland colleges jumped by 89 percent.
 Today, Maryland online degrees are available through almost every college, including all state colleges and the world-renowned Johns Hopkins University.